jcmcconnel/rjServer/README.md

 Current Status
 ==============
-  - Interative mode: working, additional commands are under consideration.
+  - Interative mode: Working.
+Additional commands are under consideration.
-  - Online help: working
+  - Online help: Working
-  - Dynamic loading of custom responders: working
+  - Dynamic loading of custom responders: Working
   - HTTP request implementation: *in progress*, Currently compatible with HTTP 1.0.
-    - GET requests: working.
+    - GET requests: Working.
-    - POST requests: working.
+    - POST requests: Working.

 Development Goals
 ================
   - [-] Move Responders to their own projects, or at least packages.
   - [X] Create system to load them on the fly.
-  - [ ] Migrate to HttpServer, or at least integrate it as an option.
+  - [ ] ~~Migrate to HttpServer, or at least integrate it as an option.~~
+    - Will not do.
+Using SocketChannels manually.
-  - [ ] Make it multi-threaded for additional capacity.
+  - [-] Make it multi-threaded for additional capacity.
+    - *In Progress:* Here's an interesting question: What makes multi-threading better?
+According to my research, using additional threads only improves client load handling by an order of magnitude.
+Apparently the preferred method is to use SocketChannels and looping to accept client connection requests, read, and write depending on the state of the saved connection.
+This allows a single thread to handle massively greater connection volumes than multi-threading, while at the same time keeping the free threads available for the heavy lifting of request processing.  i.e.: One thread handles connection management, additional threads can be used for data processing.

 Acknowledgments
 ======